-By bringing together individuals, organizations, nations, and entities at every level, the Zero Hunger Challenge believes we can effectively end poverty and hunger.
+By bringing together individuals, organizations, nations, and entities at every level, the Zero Hunger Challenge may bring an end to poverty and hunger.

-Through the structure of the Zero Hunger Challenge, governments can share strategies and knowledge with each other, and the community, while the program also promotes regional cooperation towards the zero hunger goal.
+The structure of the Zero Hunger Challenge encourages governments to share strategies and knowledge with each other and the community, and it also promotes regional cooperation.

 The goals set out by the Zero Hunger Challenge and the Sustainable Development Goals for Hunger are reliant on large-scale collaboration and funding.

-The Covid-19 pandemic, a growing global population, and the intensifying presence of climate change and climate shocks are all contributing to this matter.
-Though, it must be said that the goals set out in the SDG and Zero Hunger Challenge remain integral if we are to effectively fight world hunger.
+Ongoing conflicts, a growing global population, and the intensifying presence of climate change further complicate meeting the goals set by the UN.
+That being said, those goals remain integral if we are to effectively fight world hunger.

-The World Food Programme (WFP) is one of the biggest humanitarian organizations in the world.
-It is an entire branch of the United Nations, and it is the part of the UN that presides over the goal to end world hunger by 2030.
+The World Food Programme (WFP) is one of the largest humanitarian organizations in the world.
+It is an entire branch of the United Nations, and it presides over the goal to end world hunger by 2030.

 The program aims to combat inequality, climate change, and disaster risks while providing sustainability, nutrition, and support to people and smallholder farmers across the world.
 The WFP won a Nobel peace prize in 2020 for its continued work.

-There are other large-scale initiatives and NGOs (non-government organizations) that are committed to ending world hunger.
+There are other large-scale initiatives and NGOs that are committed to ending world hunger.

 The Hunger Project is a non-profit organization with operations in Africa, Asia, and Latin America.
-Like the WFP, the hunger project aims to end world hunger and promotes sustainability, while also emphasizing women-centric strategies to this effect.
+Like the WFP, it aims to end world hunger and promotes sustainability while also emphasizing women-centric strategies.

-The World Bank is an international institution that provides loans and financial support to emerging enterprises across more than 189 countries, with offices in 130 different locations.
+The World Bank is an international institution that provides loans and financial support to emerging enterprises across more than 189 countries.
 The project centers on two specific goals: to reduce the share of the global population that lives in extreme poverty to 3% by 2030 and to increase the incomes of the poorest 40% of people in each nation across the world.

-Care, like other humanitarian projects, is a charitable organization that aims to end hunger while promoting equality, social justice, and equal opportunities for everyone.
-Care adheres to the implementation of its core values, including transformation, integrity, diversity, excellence, and equality.
-Last year, 1300 Care projects took effect in more than 100 countries, helping 90 million people in the process.
+Care, like other humanitarian projects, is a charitable organization that aims to end hunger while promoting equality and social justice.
+In 2022, 1,631 Care projects took effect in over 111 countries, directly aiding over 174 million people in the process.

 Each country's adherence to the Sustainable Development Goals is a must when conducting aid operations in low- and low-middle income countries.
 Projects that meet these criteria have the best chance of creating lasting change in the fight against poverty and hunger.

-That being said, there are a number of ways nations can help in the fight against hunger.
+That being said, there are a number of other ways nations can help in the fight against hunger as well.
 Donating to NGOs is one strategy.
-Many charitable organizations already have a huge global infrastructure, and donating money can help them up-scale their reach further.
+Many charitable organizations already have a huge global infrastructure, and donating money can help them broaden their reach.
 The United Nations regularly donates grants to NGOs, on the basis that they are well established within their field of expertise, and nations may look to adopt this approach within their own borders.

 UNICEF is another organization doing great work in the fight against hunger.
-UNICEF is funded primarily by governments, while NGOs and private investors also support UNICEF’s projects.
-The organization primarily works to help children, and ending child poverty and hunger is one of its biggest goals.
+UNICEF is funded primarily by governments, though NGOs and private investors also support UNICEF’s projects.
+The organization primarily works to help children, as ending child poverty and hunger is one of its biggest goals.

-So too are there ways for countries to be directly involved.
-As mentioned before, DAC brings together more than 20 nations in order to strategize an effective response to world hunger.
+There are also other ways for countries to be directly involved.
+For instance, the DAC brings together more than 20 nations in order to strategize an effective response to world hunger.
 The organization works as a committee and is funded by member states.
-DAC then carries out aid operations across the world.
+The DAC then carries out aid operations across the world.